c3js/c3js.org/README.md

 This is the source of c3js.org that is constructed by middleman.

 How to contribute
+--
 - Fork this repository
 - Run and develop by middleman
+  - you can run middleman server as `$ bundle exec middleman server`
 - Commit the change in `source` directory
 - Send me a PR